Documents to download

 Adult obesity in England

-Source: NHS Digital, Health Survey for England, Table 1
+Source: NHS Digital, Health Survey for England 2022, Adult obesity tables

-Four charts showing variation in obesity and overweight in England broken down by deprivation, disability, ethnicity and level of qualification
+Four charts showing inequalities in obesity levels by demographic characteristics: deprivation, disability, ethnicity, and qualifications.

 Source: Sport England Active Lives Survey data, via OHID